Franweb79/gif-app/README.md

 # IMPORTANT

 As I could not obtain a production key from Giphy, this app is working with a development key.
-That means you could find issues.
+That means you could find issues (for example, sharing a gif through Facebook or certain media).
 What I tested works fine, but just keep it in mind and, of course, if you find something I could fix, please send me an email to: <a href="mailto:franprietogutweb@gmail.com" target="_blank">franprietogutweb@gmail.com</a>

 ## Style Guide